 Nominations to the National Board of Directors are made by a Nominations Committee.
 The Nominations Committee solicits the MLP membership for suggestions for nominees and considers both within its composition and its proposed slate of nominees the diversity of sexual orientations, differing abilities, racial-ethnic backgrounds, gender identities and expression, ages (in conformity with applicable laws), synod of residence, and MLP membership categories.

-If you would like to contact a board member, please send an email to firstname.lastname@example.org.
-He will forward your request to the appropriate board member(s).
+If you would like to contact a board member, please contact Alex and he will forward your request to the appropriate board member(s).

 Additional Board Members